June 12, 2017

 Even back in the days it was almost impossible to get into the most celebrated sushi and kaiseki places, many of which only offered a few counter seats.
 Fast forward to 2017 and the situation only gets worse now that Tokyo boasts a whopping 304 stars (170 more than Paris) and many of the most established restaurants have a policy of not serving first timers without invitations from past patrons.
 Some simply refuse to entertain foreigners anymore.
 Want a seat at Saito or Sugita?
 Booking your stay at a 5-star hotel like the Park Hyatt doesn’t work anymore.
 Time to ring your rich friends to see if they have any connection.

 Chef Rei Masuda works under the tutelage of Jiro Ono for nine years before opening his own shop in 2014.
-He was rewarded with a second Michelin star in the latest guide but flies a little under the radar among the most enthusiastic food critics and bloggers.
+He was rewarded with a second Michelin star in the latest guide but garners much less rapport among the most enthusiastic food bloggers (link in Japanese).
+After quickly opening shops in Vietnam and Kyoto, Masuda’s reputation as a businessman outpaces his identity as an itamae.
 All these information doesn’t matter much to me, not yet at least, as I am a novice to the dining scene in Tokyo and I just want to get my feet wet.

 Our flight was delayed for two hours, causing us to be 30 minutes late and adding another case of the unreliability of rude foreigners.
 I did phone the shop on the airport bus and they seemed understanding of my situation.
 The tiny restaurant was full on this night; we were seated at the sushi bar with four locals while the two tables in a private room at the back were filled with groups from Taiwan and the States.